-Chapter 15: Asset Management
+Chapter 14: ERP Asset Management

-Spindl is a product of love and labour by Saf, Mel, and all their employees.
+Spindl is a product of love and labor by Saf, Mel, and all their employees.
 Now that they’re set to manage their most powerful assets (people), they turn their attention to assets of other kinds.

 They’ve had help getting the business to where it is by using physical assets (e.g., computers, machinery, etc.).
 Of course, these assets are expensive and require monetary investments.
-For a company that’s cautious of their cash flow, trying to maximise the return of investment on these purchases is paramount.
+For a company that’s cautious of its cash flow, trying to maximise the return on investment on these purchases is paramount.
 This requires consistent upkeep and tracking of their assets.
 However, it is difficult to remain cognizant of the various factors that go into asset maintenance at all times.
 Things can fall through the cracks!

 That’s where asset lifecycle management comes into play.
 Lyn, Spindl's ERP expert and Project Champion, introduces Saf and Mel to the Assets module of their chosen ERP.
 Using this module, they’ll be able to manage their fixed assets in a much more efficient manner.